A conversation is always the best way to find out whether I’m the right coach for you.

 -

-In my coaching practice, I lean on my therapeutic training as well as experience of working in clinical settings including my involvement in art therapy and complex trauma group programs.
-Additionally, I keep investing in professional development in this area by deepening my understanding of certain therapeutic frameworks as well as keeping up to date with the fast-changing fields of trauma research and neuroplasticity as a way of processing and healing.
-I also maintain ongoing clinical supervision.
+When I bring trauma-informed qualities into my coaching I lean on my therapeutic training as well as my experience of working in clinical settings including my work in art therapy and complex trauma programs.
+I continue my learning by deepening my understanding of certain therapeutic frameworks and the fast-changing fields of trauma research and neuroplasticity as a way of achieving the desired change.
+I also maintain my professional membership with ANZACATA and ongoing clinical supervision.

 -

-You can choose to what extent arts-based, creative or embodied processes play a role in your coaching, and I always encourage clients to experiment with this as an additional way of knowing that enhances their self-awareness.
-Any creative work is about finding personal meaning, and I will not interpret your art.
+You can choose to what extent arts-based, creative or embodied processes play a role in your coaching, but I always encourage clients to experiment with this additional way of knowing as it takes you beyond what you already know and supports genuinely illuminating insights.
+Any creative work is about personal meaning making, not about artistic skills or techniques.
+I will never interpret your art; I aim to guide you through your own exploration of your creative expression.

 -